Honey (Fighting Vipers)

 Honey (ハニー, Hanī) is a character introduced in the 1995 fighting game Fighting Vipers, developed by Sega's AM2 development team.
 She was created by character designer Masahiro Sugiyama to be a rich young girl and a "cute" counterpart to the game's other female characters.
-In localized versions of the game, her named was changed to Candy.
+In localized versions of the game, her name was changed to Candy.
 A variant of the character, Honey the Cat, was playable in Sega's Sonic the Fighters game due to Sugiyama leaving her in the game's code, and developers rediscovering it years later when porting the titles to the Xbox 360 and PlayStation 3.

 Honey was well received since her debut and considered a standout character of her series well after.
 She has been cited as a frequent subject of fan works, particularly cosplay, with stores selling replicas of her costume.
 The character has also been heavily praised for her sex appeal, which in turn has been noted as helping the success of the original arcade game's release.
 However, this alongside her portrayal in advertising for the franchise also garnered criticism towards the character regarding her depicted young age and complaints regarding the sexualized depiction of women in gaming as a whole.